steinbeck/EspressoShotTimer/README.md

 So, this project is about building an Espresso Shot Timer for the Gaggia Classic and it covers electronics, software and a 3D printed enclosure for the timer.

+* TODO in this section:
+** Add picture of final build attached to Gaggia and counting :)

 ## Boundary conditions

 The timer, counting seconds, should start when you push the button engaging the pressure pump and obviously stop when you switch the pump off again.
 It would be ideal if the final value could be displayed for some more seconds after the pump is switched off, but this is not part of my design for reasons that will become obvious (mostly because if would have been complicated).